Mayer Amschel Rothschild: Business career

 With the help of relatives, Rothschild secured an apprenticeship under Jacob Wolf Oppenheimer at the banking firm of Simon Wolf Oppenheimer in Hanover in 1757.
 The grandson of Samuel Oppenheimer taught Rothschild useful knowledge in foreign trade and currency exchange, before he returned to his brothers' business in Frankfurt in 1763.

 He became a dealer in rare coins and won the patronage of Crown Prince Wilhelm of Hesse (who had also earlier patronised his father), gaining the title of "Court Factor" in 1769.
 Rothschild's coin business grew to include a number of princely patrons, and then expanded through the provision of banking services to Crown Prince Wilhelm, who became Wilhelm IX, Landgrave of Hesse-Kassel in 1785.
 Business expanded rapidly following the French Revolution when Rothschild handled payments from Britain for the hire of Hessian mercenaries.

 By the early years of the 19th century, Rothschild had consolidated his position as principal international banker to Wilhelm IX and began to issue his own international loans, borrowing capital from the Landgrave.

-In 1806, Napoleon invaded Hesse in response to Wilhelm's support for Prussia.
+In 1806, Napoleon invaded Germany in response to Wilhelm's support for Prussia.
 The Landgrave went into exile in the Duchy of Holstein, but Rothschild was able to continue as his banker, investing funds in London.
 He also profited from importing goods in circumvention of Napoleon's continental blockade.